-In the fall of 2013, the Connection partnered with the Department of Parks and Recreation and the New York Tree Trust to plant and retrofit trees throughout the Hudson Square neighborhood using our unique design – the Hudson Square Standard (HSS).
-In 2016 we wrapped up our partnership having planted or retrofitted a total of 250 trees in Hudson Square!
+In the fall of 2013, the BID partnered with the Department of Parks and Recreation and the New York Tree Trust to plant and retrofit trees throughout the Hudson Square neighborhood using our unique design – the Hudson Square Standard (HSS).
+In 2016 we wrapped up the first phase of our partnership having planted or retrofitted a total of 250 trees in Hudson Square!
 This is the first time a project like this has been implemented on a neighborhood wide scale.

-The HSS reimagines the potential for urban sidewalks and tree planting that yields big environmental and health benefits including:
+The HSS reimagines the potential for urban sidewalks and tree planting that yields big environmental and health benefits.

-- reducing 130,000 pounds of carbon dioxide from the atmosphere
+- Sequester approximately 122,320 pounds per year of carbon dioxide

-- reducing temperatures in the summer by 5 degrees
+- lower the temperature by 5 degrees during the summer months

 Much of the ingenuity is not visible as it happens below the ground.